 One of our goals for eating a more healthy diet is to eat salmon at least one to two times a week.
 We have made some improvement in this area since we started ordering our wild salmon on line and having it delivered right to our door.
 Dr. Stephen Pratt, the author of SuperHealth mentioned this company in his book.

 So we are enjoying the convenience of having high quality, wild Alaskan salmon in our freezer.
 We order it from Vital Choice.
-Once an order is placed it is shipped right out in a styrofoam cooler with dry ice so that all the fish stay frozen.
+Once an order is placed it is shipped right out in an insulated box with dry ice so that all the fish stay frozen.

 Which brings me back to wild or farm raised.
 Because farm raised salmon's food supply is higher in omega 6s, it has less omega 3s than wild caught.
 And since we aren't eating salmon nearly often enough, when we do I want it to really count.